Covered Workers & Annual Pay - 2012 Annual Summary

 Produced by the Labor Market Information Center, South Dakota Department of Labor and Regulation, in cooperation with the U.S. Bureau of Labor Statistics.

-The work performed within the Construction of Buildings subsector may include new work, additions, alterations, or maintenance and repairs.
-The Heavy and Civil Engineering Construction subsector is comprised of establishments whose primary activity is the construction of entire engineering projects (e.g., highways and dams), and specialty trade contractors, whose primary activity is the production of a specific component for such projects.
-Specialty trade contractors provide such construction services as pouring concrete, preparing work sites, plumbing, painting and electrical work involved in construction, but are not responsible for the entire project.
-The work performed may include new work, additions, alterations, maintenance and repairs.
+The Construction of Buildings (NAICS 236) subsector is defined with establishments that preform new work, additions, alterations, maintenance and repairs.
+Work performed in the Heavy and Civil Engineering Construction (NAICS 237) subsector includes establishments whose primary activity is the construction of entire engineering projects, and specialty trade contractors, whose primary activity is the production of a specific component for such projects.
+The Specialty Trade Contractors (NAICS 238) subsector is defined as establishments whose primary activity is preforming specific activities involved in building construction, such as pouring concrete, site preparation, plumbing, painting, etc.